openUC2/UC2-GIT/APPLICATIONS/APP_POL_Crossed_Polarizers/Readme.md

 width="450">
 </p>

 We can observe the direct effect of the angle between two linear polarizers in the video below.
-The intensity of passing light through two polarizers on the eye of observer changes when the wheel insert of polarization filter takes one 360 degrees turn.
+The intensity of passing light through two polarizers on the eye of the observer changes when the wheel insert of the polarization filter takes 360 degrees turn.

 <p align="center">
 <img src="./IMAGES/crossed_polarizer.gif"